nodejs/node/doc/api/async_hooks.md

 The `init` hook will trigger when an `AsyncResource` is instantiated.

-It is important that `before`/`after` calls are unwound in the same order they are called.
-Otherwise an unrecoverable exception will occur and node will abort.
+*Note*: It is important that `before`/`after` calls are unwound in the same order they are called.
+Otherwise an unrecoverable exception will occur and the process will abort.

 The following is an overview of the `AsyncResource` API.